 How Medicare Prescription Drug Plans work:

 Each Medicare plan that covers prescription drugs has its own formulary, which is just a list of covered drugs.
-All plans must cover certain categories of medications, but the specific prescription drugs covered in each category may vary by insurance company.
+All plans must cover certain categories of medications, but the specific prescription drugs covered in each category may vary by an insurance company.
 Check the formulary to make sure your specific medications are covered.
 It's best to do this BEFORE you enroll!

 And, remember these plans change every year!
 It's best to check each year.